Ivan Pavlov: Other activities

+Relationship with the Soviet government

-Pavlov was highly regarded by the Soviet government, and he was able to continue his research until he reached a considerable age.
-He was praised by Lenin.
+Pavlov was highly regarded by the Soviet government, and he was able to continue his research.
+He was praised by Vladimir Lenin.
 Despite praise from the Soviet Union government, the money that poured in to support his laboratory, and the honours he was given, Pavlov made no attempts to conceal the disapproval and contempt with which he regarded Soviet Communism.

-In 1923, he stated that he would not sacrifice even the hind leg of a frog to the type of social experiment that the regime was conducting in Russia.
-Four years later he wrote to Stalin, protesting at what was being done to Russian intellectuals and saying he was ashamed to be a Russian.
-After the murder of Sergei Kirov in 1934, Pavlov wrote several letters to Molotov criticizing the mass persecutions which followed and asking for the reconsideration of cases pertaining to several people he knew personally.
+In 1923, Pavlov stated that he would not sacrifice even the hind leg of a frog to the type of social experiment that the Communist regime was conducting in Russia.
+Four years later, he wrote to Joseph Stalin, protesting at what was being done to Russian intellectuals and saying he was ashamed to be a Russian.
+After the murder of Sergei Kirov in 1934, Pavlov wrote several letters to Vyacheslav Molotov criticizing the mass persecutions that followed, and asking for the reconsideration of cases pertaining to several people he knew personally.

+In the final years of his life, Pavlov's attitude towards the Soviet government softened; without fully endorsing its policies, he praised the Soviet government for its support of scientific institutions.
+In 1935, a few months before his death, Pavlov read a draft of the 1936 "Stalin Constitution" and expressed his pleasure at the apparent dawn of a more free and democratic Soviet Union.

+Death and burial

-Conscious until his final moment, Pavlov asked one of his students to sit beside his bed and to record the circumstances of his dying.
+Conscious until his final moments, Pavlov asked one of his students to sit beside his bed and to record the circumstances of his dying.
 He wanted to create unique evidence of subjective experiences of this terminal phase of life.
-Pavlov died of double pneumonia at the age of 86.
+Pavlov died on 27 February 1936 of double pneumonia at the age of 86.
 He was given a grand funeral, and his study and laboratory were preserved as a museum in his honour.
 His grave is in the Literatorskie mostki (writers' footways) section of Volkovo Cemetery in St. Petersburg.